Getting started with breastfeeding

 - makes your baby feel calm and regulates their body temperature

 - helps you produce more breastfeeding hormones, which increases your milk production.

-If your baby is born through a c-section you should also be able to have your baby skin-to-skin very quickly, often while you’re still being stitched up in the operating theatre.
+If your baby is born through a c-section you should also be able to have your baby skin-to-skin very quickly, often while you’re still in the operating theatre.

-While most midwives and obstetricians will offer you skin-to-skin by default, it’s still a good idea to include it in your birth plan so everyone who looks after you knows it’s something you’re keen to do.
+While most midwives and obstetricians will offer you skin-to-skin by default after the birth, it’s still a good idea to include it in your birth plan so everyone who looks after you knows it’s something you’re keen to do.

 When your baby is lying on your bare chest after the birth, they may start rooting for your nipple and even latch on to your breast by themselves without much input from you.
 However, many new mums and babies do need a bit of help at first, especially if the birth was long and tiring.